nxvvvv/safe-exam-browser-bypass/README.md

 5. Do the same for `VGAuthService` and `vmtoolsd` and delete those lines.

 6. We did this to prevent the invigilators from detecting a VM since VMware tools run these services and if they see these services, you may get disqualified.
-Also this only works for VMware.
+Also, this only works for VMware.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fnxvvvv%2Fsafe-exam-browser-bypass.svg?type=small)](https://app.fossa.com/projects/git%2Bgithub.com%2Fnxvvvv%2Fsafe-exam-browser-bypass?ref=badge_small)